Biology | Botany | Zoology

 Grading Scheme: Letter Grade

-General Biology Core: the second of a two-semester sequence that prepares students for advanced biological sciences courses and allied fields.
+General biology core: the second of a two-semester sequence that prepares students for advanced biological sciences courses and allied fields.
 Examination in living things of the principles of information storage, transmission and utilization at the cell, organism and population levels; of the mechanisms of evolutionary change in the diversification of living things and their life styles; of population growth and regulation; and of energy flow and biogeochemical cycling in the biosphere.
-(B)
+This course affords students the ability to critically examine and evaluate the principles of the scientific method, model construction, and use the scientific method to explain natural experiences and phenomena.

 Prerequisite: BSC 2010 or the equivalent.
 Degree-seeking students only.